-1. Identify systemic and sustainable ways to foster court users’ meaningful access to the Court
+1. Identify systemic and sustainable ways to promote meaningful access for court users, particularly those without legal representation.

-2. Support the Court and its staff in the core mission of resolving disputes in fair, accurate, and efficient ways
+2. Support the Court, judges, and staff in their core mission of resolving disputes in fair, accurate, and efficient ways.

 Challenges and Opportunities in LASC’s Eviction Docket

-Across the U.S., landlords file 3.5 million evictions each year.
-In California, evictions displace 500,000 tenants annually, and in Los Angeles County alone, some 47,000 eviction cases were filed in 2023.
+Landlords in the U.S. file upwards of 3.5 million evictions each year.
+In California, evictions displace 500,000 tenants annually, and, in Los Angeles County, some 47,000 eviction cases were filed in 2023 alone.
 In a large number of these cases, tenants fail to respond despite viable defenses that could delay or prevent displacement, with rippling consequences for housing and family stability, employment, and health that fall most heavily on vulnerable populations.

-During the first year of the partnership with LA Superior Court, the Stanford team rigorously studied and identified barriers to court engagement, focusing, as a point of entry, on eviction cases.
-Our research, published in A Blueprint for Expanding Access to Justice in Los Angeles Superior Court’s Eviction Docket, surfaced core problems of high-volume civil dockets and proposes that the Court focus improvements along four frontiers of justice innovation.
+During an initial, diagnostic stage of the partnership with LA Superior Court, the Stanford team studied barriers to court engagement, focusing, as a point of entry, on eviction cases.
+Our report, A Blueprint for Expanding Access to Justice in Los Angeles Superior Court’s Eviction Docket, offered an unprecedented, data-based view of the Court’s eviction dockets.

 Watch the Webinar: A Blueprint for Expanding Access to Justice in LA Superior Court’s Eviction Docket